Freight Shipping from Akron to Long Beach

 How much does it cost to ship freight from Akron to Long Beach?

-Full truckload (FTL) rates from Akron, OH to Long Beach, CA currently range from $5,753-$7,091 for a standard dry van load over the 2,676-mile route.
+Full truckload (FTL) rates from Akron, OH to Long Beach, CA currently range $5,753-$7,091 (roughly $2.16-$2.66 per mile over 2,676 miles).
 LTL shipments typically cost $1,672-$2,675 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Akron to Long Beach?